jgraph/jgraphx/README.md

 Note: JGraphX is not actively developed, nor do we actively follow the tag on Stack Overflow.
 However, we will consider well tested PRs relating to existing functionality.
 The issues tracker is closed on purpose.
 Do not submit issues to the mxGraph project that are related to this project, they will be closed.

+We don't properly support Maven or publish to Maven Central.
+If that's an issue, use https://github.com/vlsi/jgraphx-publish

 JGraphX is a Java Swing diagramming (graph visualisation) library licensed under the BSD license.
 Although, the package names use that of 'mxGraph', this library is not called mxGraph. mxGraph is the JavaScript diagramming library - https://github.com/jgraph/mxgraph.